Wapekeka First Nation: Governance

 The current chief is Chief Brennan Sainnawap, Deputy Chief Ananias Winter, Councillor Georgina Winter, Councillor Russel Brown, Councillor Henry Roundsky.
 Chief Sainnawap succeeded Norman Brown, who served for 21 years and died in 2014 as Deputy Chief.

-Originally a member of the Kayahn Area Tribal Council (1977-1983), when the council disbanded, along with the communities of Kasabonika Lake, Kingfisher Lake, Wunnumin Lake and Wawakapewin, Wapekeka formed and today is part of the Shibogama First Nations Council.
+Originally a member of the Kayahn Area Tribal Council (1977–1983), when the council disbanded, along with the communities of Kasabonika Lake, Kingfisher Lake, Wunnumin Lake and Wawakapewin, Wapekeka formed and today is part of the Shibogama First Nations Council.

+2025 courtroom shooting

+In July 2025, a police officer shot and killed a man who was allegedly carrying a weapon in a courtroom in Wapekeka.